 Long toes are a common occurrence and can always be surgically shortened.
 Depending on the severity and length of the toe, there are several methods to surgically correct a toe by cutting it short.
 In general, the operation involves removing a portion of the bone at the contracted joint with the aim of realigning the toe.

 As a result of the extra-long 2nd toe it turns buckled leading to pressure points over the top of the knuckle joint.
 The buckled toe also makes the tip of the long 2nd toe painful.
 The nail plate shows early signs of damage.
 The goal of shortening the 2nd metatarsal is to decrease pain at the base of the 2nd toe and help it straighten out.
 Toe shortening is one of the commonly performed operations in our practice.
-Apart from padding the toe the only real long-term solution for long 2nd toe is a simple procedure to shorten the offending toe.
+Can you get your toes shortened?
+Apart from padding the toe the only real long-term solution for long 2nd toe or Morton’s is toe shortening surgery to shorten the offending toe.
 An interesting fact is that far more women than men are suspected to suffer from this problem.

 Toe Shortening: The Signs & Indications Leading To It

 - Pain in the ball of the foot

 - Discomfort while walking barefoot

 Toe Shortening: Can You Get Your Toes Shortened?

 At your orthopedic surgeon’s clinic this surgery is usually done as an outpatient procedure.
 The patient arrives one to two hours prior to the scheduled surgery time and is discharged the same day.
 The specific techniques put to use are detailed as under: